Srnshj-30/Srnshj-30/README.md

 # Welcome to My GitHub Profile!

 👋 Hi there!
-I'm Saransh Jindal, a passionate and driven B.Tech graduate with a keen interest in project and product management.
+I'm ***Saransh Jindal***, a passionate and driven B.Tech graduate with a keen interest in project and product management.
 My journey is fueled by a relentless curiosity and a desire to learn and grow every day.

 ## About Me